Interior regularity for two-dimensional stationary $Q$-valued maps: Introduction

-Next we prove a concentration compactness result for equicontinuous maps stationary with respects to outer variations only.
+Next we prove a concentration compactness result for weakly stationary equicontinuous maps valid in every dimension.
 Given the decomposition in Subsection \ref{sec:splitting}, we will not need the full power of the following statement in the rest of the paper (i.e., we will only need the compactness part).
 However we state it in the most general form with possible future applications in mind.
 It is worth noticing that it holds in every dimension.

 \begin{theorem}[Concentration compactness for equicontinuous and outer stationary maps] Let $(f_j)_j \subset W^{1,2}(B_1, \Iq(\R^n))$, $B_1\subset \R^m$, be a sequence of maps such that for every $j\in \N$ the following properties hold: \begin{enumerate} \item there exists a modulus continuity $\omega$, independent of $j$, such that